Local regularity and finite time singularity for the generalized SQG equation on the half-plane: Introduction and Main Results

 \begin{theorem} \lb{T.1.2} PDE \eqref{1.1} is ill-posed in $X_\beta$ for any $\alpha\in(0,\frac 12)$ and $\beta\in[0,1)\setminus [2\alpha,1-2\alpha]$ (with $[2\alpha,1-2\alpha]:=\emptyset$ when $\alpha>\frac 14$). \end{theorem}

-That is, for all the couples $(\alpha,\beta)$ not covered by Theorem \ref{T.1.1}, the PDE \eqref{1.1} is ill-posed in $X_\beta$ (see the start of Section \ref{S3} for details on this).
+That is, for all the couples $(\alpha,\beta)$ not covered by Theorem \ref{T.1.1}, the PDE \eqref{1.1} is ill-posed in $X_\beta$ (see the start of Section \ref{S3} for details).
 The reason behind this lies in Lemma~\ref{L.2.1}, which through the relationship between $u$ and $\tilde u$ in \eqref{2.7a} suggests potential problems with local regularity due to $\partial_{x_2} \tilde u_1$ becoming unbounded near the boundary when $\beta<2\alpha$ and $\partial_{x_1} \tilde u_2$ becoming unbounded there when $\beta>1-2\alpha$.
 We show that this indeed results in breakdown of local well-posedness in $X_\beta$ for such $(\alpha, \beta)$.

+The proof in fact shows that when $\beta\in[0,2\alpha)$, then the vertical domain stretching \eqref{1.3} is too weak for obtaining well-posedness, while it is also too strong when $\beta\in(1-2\alpha,1).$ This means that not only $X_\beta$ with $\beta\in[2\alpha,1-2\alpha]$ are the right spaces for \eqref{1.1} on the half-plane with respect to the $W^{1,\infty}$ norm, both also that other rates of stretching will not be helpful when it comes to local well-posedness in this norm.

-Moreover, since Lemma \ref{L.2.1} shows that $\partial_{x_1} u_1$ is also bounded up to the boundary when $\tht\in X_\beta$, it follows that the lemma (and hence also Theorem \ref{T.1.1}(i)) cannot possibly extend to $\alpha\ge \frac 12$, because $u_1$ is unbounded for these $\alpha$ unless $\tht$ vanishes on the boundary.
+Moreover, we note that since Lemma \ref{L.2.1} shows that $\partial_{x_1} u_1$ is also bounded up to the boundary when $\tht\in X_\beta$, it follows that the lemma (and hence also Theorem \ref{T.1.1}(i)) cannot possibly extend to $\alpha\ge \frac 12$, because $u_1$ is then unbounded unless $\tht$ vanishes on the boundary.

 Finally, our blow-up proof applies identically to the g-SQG patch model from \cite{KYZ, KRYZ}, even though local regularity for that model is presently only known for $\alpha<\frac 1{24}$ (and $\alpha<\frac 1{6}$ in \cite{GanPat}).